Soft graviton exchange and the information paradox: Discussion and conclusions

 A perhaps more realistic apparent horizon is shown in \figref{fig:realisticAH}, taken from \cite{Kommemi:2011wh}.
 While trapped surfaces were shown to dynamically form in Christodoulou's monumental work \cite{Christodoulou:2008nj}, apparent horizons (which are marginally trapped) have also been proved to dynamically form \cite{An:2017wbq}.
 Moreover, black hole mechanics can be established for apparent horizons should they be smooth and spacelike \cite{Ashtekar:2003hk, Ashtekar:2004cn}.
 In the present article, the most important ingredient that came from the horizon is the conformal flatness of the effective two-dimensional metric that allowed us to derive the effective two dimensional propagator.
 Given that the soft limit of the graviton propagator was the only necessary component in the end, a more realistic model of the apparent horizon may only change the soft factor, leaving behind the general lessons learnt unchanged.

-Given the insensitivity of the resolution presented in this article to ultraviolet physics, it is natural to ask how our proposal squares with some of the existing proposals for the resolution of the information paradox.
+Given the insensitivity of the resolution presented in this article to ultraviolet physics, it is natural to ask how the corrections we computed compare with those required for some of the existing proposals for the resolution of the information paradox.
 Here, we consider a few proposals and speculate on this matter.

 \paragraph{Soft hair} Renewed interest in asymptotic symmetries has also provided hope that soft quantum hair could pave the way forward to information recovery from the horizon; it has also been shown that shockwaves inserted on past infinity implant soft hair on the horizon \cite{Hawking:2016msc, Hawking:2016sgy, Strominger:2017aeh, Haco:2018ske, Nomura:2019qps}.
 More generally, the soft sector of the gravitational scattering matrix has also received recent attention \cite{Himwich:2020rro}.
 In fact, the Dray-'t Hooft metric can be shown to arise from supertranlsations and to contain superrotation charges on the horizon \cite{Vleeshouwers, Gaddam}.
 Given that the backreacted Dray-'t Hooft solution is closely related to what can be derived from the re-summed amplitude \eqref{eqn:fourpointResult}, it is not inconceivable that the scattering matrix can be (at least partially) recast in the language of soft hair on the horizon; it is also worthwhile to note there are no infrared divergences in our calculations.
-Furthermore, the black hole eikonal phase may have interesting implications for sub-dominant soft graviton theorems near the horizon.
+Furthermore, the black hole eikonal phase may have interesting implications for (sub-dominant) soft graviton theorems near the horizon.